Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 - Sign in to the application if you are not already logged in.

-- Click Meetings in the toolbar
+- Choose Meetings in the top toolbar.

 - Select the meeting to which you would like to invite others.